Sanix-Darker/dotfiles/README.md

-build               to build the dev-container build-no-cache      to build the dev-container and skip the cache run                 to run the dev-container exec                to exec inside an allready build and running dev-container start               to start an allready built dev-container stop                to stop the running dev-container go                  to build, run and exec help                to print this help
+build               to build the dev-container build-no-cache      to build the dev-container and skip the cache run                 to run the dev-container exec                to exec inside an already build and running dev-container start               to start an already built dev-container stop                to stop the running dev-container go                  to build, run and exec help                to print this help